Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-They often change their behavior, opinions, or attitudes based on whom they’re with.
-This isn’t about being adaptable; it’s more about wanting to be admired or accepted by every group or individual.
+They often shift their behaviors, opinions, or attitudes depending on who they are with.
+This isn’t simply being flexible; it’s more of a desire to be admired or belong to any given person or group.

 21 Things You Do That Annoy People Without Realizing It